OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Stegosaurus.md

 # Stegosaurus

-Stocky, herbivorous dinosaurs with a ridge of plates along their backs, and a tail studded with spikes (used to deter attackers).
+Stocky, herbivorous dinosaurs with a ridge of plates along their backs and a tail studded with spikes (used to deter attackers).
 Dwell in sub-tropical Lost World environments.

 ------